What is a credit card cash advance?

 The costs of cash advances

 If you’re considering taking out a credit card cash advance, make sure you understand all the fees that you may incur.
 The terms of your account will be outlined in your credit card agreement.
-You’ll be subject to the following expenses:
+You could be subject to the following expenses:

 How can I get a cash advance on credit card?